-DIAGNOSTIC INSTRUMENTS/ASSESSMENTS:
+DIAGNOSTIC INSTRUMENTS/ASSESSMENTS

 These assessments are typically longer, in pronounced detail concerning specific deficits and/or survey a broader swath of core behaviors in autism.
 Reliability and validity of the instrument are defined in depth.
 Reliability gauges the extent to which the instrument is free from measurement errors across time, across raters and within the test.
 Validity is the degree to which other evidence supports inferences drawn from the scores yielded by the instrument.
 This is often grouped into content, construct and criteria related evidence.
+These assessments also provide a measure for severity of illness.